 Although Western Washington doesn’t typically receive a lot of severe weather, other parts of the state certainly can and the mountains are no strangers to storms.
 This time of year the Cascades are quite capable of firing up afternoon thunderboomers.
 If you’re an outdoor adventurer, you should definitely take the time to educate yourself and know fact from fiction when it comes to thunderstorm and lightning safety.

 Growing up in Indiana, I’ve witnessed a lot of severe weather and powerful storms.
 Weather has always been a fascination and hobby of mine and in college I did some storm chasing and volunteer work as a SkyWarn Weather Spotter.
-Basically, I got to drive out to the corn fields, watch storms, use an old anemometer to measure wind speed, and radio in weather reports and observations.
 It was a fun gig that taught me a lot about severe weather, including what to do in lightning storms.
 Little did I know that on a hike to Alpine Lookout back in July of 2016 my brain would have to recall a whole lot of that information, mostly due to my own dumb mistakes!

 The best way to stay safe from lightning?
 Don’t put yourself in it!
 The only good shelter from a lightning storm is a significant, closed shelter.
 Rain shelters, sheds, or outhouses provide zero protection and an exposed ridge is the worst possible place to be.
 If you do find yourself outside during a storm, there really aren’t any safe places to be, but there are ways to mitigate your risk.